xzhangfordham/CISTutorials/transferFilesMobaXtermWindows.md

 ### Step 5:
 Documents can also be exchanged between the local and remote machines by simply clicking-and-dragging.
-In the following screenshot, you can see the results of me clicking and dragging the file “info.txt” from the remote machine into the Documents folder of my local computer.
+In the following screenshot, you can see the results of clicking and dragging the file “info.txt” from the remote machine into the Documents folder of a local computer.
 Similarly, files can be dragged from the local machine into the remote machine.

 <img src="/docs/assets/CISWork27.png" alt="Document clicked and dragged to local computer" width="600">